 How can I be sure that the oil I purchase contains compounds in the range you state?

 In addition to using a third party to conduct the scientific Nuclear Magnetic Resonance (NMR) analysis that measures phenolic ranges, Olea True is also produced in very small batches which allow us to maintain the purity and overall quality of the oil, and minimize the cycle time from the point that the olive is harvested to when it is delivered to you.
 These small batches will have subtle variations in flavor created by the slight fluctuations in compound concentrations that can occur from batch to batch.
-Our compound ranges accommodate these variations, and we perform testing at the source prior to pinpoint the exact concentration level of compounds prior to bottling.
+Our compound ranges accommodate these variations, and we perform testing at the source to pinpoint the exact concentration level of compounds.